Twelve-Step Facilitation (TSF)

 - Integrated within a cognitive-behavioral problem solving framework

 Each of these interventions offers a slightly different way to facilitate 12-step mutual-help organization participation.
-The approaches range from leveraging AA and other mutual-help organization as just one platform to help patients make recovery-supportive changes to their social networks (Network Support) to focusing almost entirely on AA and its core principles (Project MATCH TSF).
+The approaches range from leveraging AA and other mutual-help organizations as just one platform to help patients make recovery-supportive changes to their social networks (Network Support), to focusing almost entirely on AA and its core principles (Project MATCH TSF).

-Irrespective of how much they focus specifically on AA, the common thread of Twelve-Step Facilitation (TSF) interventions is the clinical emphasis that the patient engage and actively participate with 12-step mutual-help organizations, like AA, as the primary means of achieving and sustaining long-term remission from substance use disorder.
+Regardless of how much they focus specifically on AA, the common thread of TSF interventions is the clinical emphasis that the patient engage and actively participate with 12-step mutual-help organizations, like AA, as the primary means of achieving and sustaining long-term remission from substance use disorder.

-Over the course of 4 to 12 sessions, depending on the specific type of Twelve-Step Facilitation (TSF), the provider first and foremost encourages and actively facilitates the patient’s attendance at AA meetings.
+Over the course of 4 to 12 sessions, depending on the specific type of TSF, the provider first and foremost encourages and actively facilitates the patient’s attendance at AA meetings.
 Collaboratively, the provider and patient may track AA meeting attendance and active involvement (e.g., finding a sponsor) through logs or journals.

 During sessions, the provider and patient may discuss common themes in AA meetings (e.g., spirituality and the purpose of a higher power), explore the patient’s attitudes about these themes, and problem solve how the patient can overcome any obstacles these themes pose to their engagement.